kaikue/Sacrifice/README.md

 	- zombie?- walk towards player
 	- shooter- shoot towards player
 - Altar dialog
+	- disable attack
+	- attack button to skip reveal/continue
+	- jump up to touch sacrifice zone, or just walk under it to ignore
 - Levels
 	- Level 1: all abilities, minor combat
 	- Altar 1: choice to sacrifice dash
-		- jump up to touch sacrifice zone, or just walk under it
 	- Level 2: dash or no, more combat
 	- Altar 2: choice to sacrifice double jump
 	- Level 3: dash or no, double jump or no, lots of combat